otoolej/ms_rocket/README.md

-# msROCKET: Random convolutional kernels with multi-scale decomposition
+# msROCKET: random convolutional kernels with multi-scale decomposition

 Python code which extends the ROCKET method to include multi-scale decomposition.
 See following reference for more details: